 Keep the plant in a place where it receives indirect light, and then gradually move it to direct sunlight.
 This will help the plant avoid any trauma, and eventually help it thrive.
 Fiddle leaf figs need to store up a decent amount of energy through photosynthesis in order to grow consistently large and healthy leaves, and having sufficient light is vital for photosynthesis.

-Poor Quality Potting Soil
+Poor Quality Potting Soil for Your Fiddle Leaf Fig

 Fiddle leaf figs grow best in soil that is nutrient-rich, has good drainage, and is slightly moist.
 Well-draining soil is necessary so as not to keep the roots damp.
 Damp roots lead to root rot over time.
-Nutrient-rich soil is necessary as the fiddle leaf figs need all the nutrients to grow its unique and large leaves.
+Nutrient-rich soil is necessary as the fiddle leaf figs need all the nutrients to grow their unique and large leaves.
 It is also necessary for the plant’s overall health.

 The fiddle leaf fig likes its soil slightly moist with a brief drying-out period between the watering sessions.
 Whenever the top 2 inches (5.08 cm) of the soil dries, it is an indicator that it needs watering.
 Allowing the soil to dry more than a few inches is likely to lead to leaf loss.
 Conversely, too much moisture in the soil may lead to root rot, causing the plant to die over time.

-The Leaves Are Unable to Breathe
+The Leaves of Your Fiddle Leaf Fig Are Unable to Breathe

 Plants absorb light through their leaves.
 They also breathe in carbon dioxide from their leaves.
 Often the accumulation of dust and dirt on the leaves stops the plant from efficiently carrying out its photosynthesis process.